-Less than 1/2 million years ago: homo sapiens, modern man emerged with further development of the brain, then weighing almost 1.5 kilos There is evidence of ‘thinking’ and creativity.
+Less than 1/2 million years ago: homo sapiens, modern ‘humans’, emerged with further development of the brain, then weighing almost 1.5 kilos There is evidence of ‘thinking’ and creativity.

-Only a little over 100 thousand years ago, homo sapiens, the modern human, began to provide concrete evidence of abstract or symbolic thought culminating in evidence of jewellery-making appearing less than some 50 thousand years ago.
+Only a little over 100 thousand years ago, homo sapiens, the even more modern human, began to generate concrete evidence of abstract or symbolic thought culminating in evidence of jewellery-making appearing less than some 50 thousand years ago.